Save Kingsmeadows

 • SBC's landscape architect noted that by failing to include an arboricultural impact assessment (AIA), the application did not show "the trees that will require to be removed as a result of the development."

-• SBC's ecologist noted key issues as "Potential impacts on a Natura site (River Tweed SAC) and Protected Species including European Protected Species (bats and otter)"
+• SBC's ecologist noted key issues "Potential impacts on a Natura site (River Tweed SAC) and Protected Species including European Protected Species (bats and otter)".
+He also noted that the ecology report didn't match the site boundaries.

 2020 design statement page 27